Julien-Guiard/Julien-Guiard/README.md

 ---

-I am currently working on my Next.js portfolio which I will deploy through GitHub Pages.
+I am currently working on a friend's portfolio which I will deploy through GitHub Pages, i'm also looking to improve mine (you can find the link in my profile on the left).

 Other than that, I have worked on a variety of projects, most notably [codeclicker](https://codeclicker.dev/), which is a fun and interactive idle clicker game featuring lighthearted references to the process of learning how to code.
 I built it with the help of four other students over the course of a month.
 It was a really fun project which taught me a lot about web development, deployment, design, data management, and many other things.
 <p align="center">